- Full Description

 Furthermore, you'll learn about JavaFX 8, now integrated into Java 8 and which gives you additional APIs that will make your game application more fun and dynamic as well as give it a smaller foot-print; so, your game application can run on your PC, mobile and embedded devices.

-After reading and using this tutorial, you'll come away with cool Java-based 2D and 3D game application templates that you can re-use and apply to your own game making ambitions or for fun.
+After reading and using this tutorial, you'll come away with a cool Java-based 2D game application template that you can re-use and apply to your own game making ambitions or for fun.

 What youll learn